jcsargis00/MechaCar_Statistical_Analysis-/README.md

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 R-squared is 0.7149, adjusted R-squared is 0.6825.
 This linear model has a strong correlation with the dataset and should predict mpg of MechaCar prototypes effectively, provided there are not other variables outside of the dataset contributing to the variaton of the mpg.
+The R-squared variable indicates about 71% of all mpg predictions will be effectively determined with this linear model.
 #
 ## Summary Statistics on Suspension Coils
 #
+The Suspension_Coil.csv file is comprised of datasets of testing weight capacities of various suspension coils from 3 production lots to determine overall consistency.
 #### Import the Suspension_Coil.csv file and read into a dataframe
 #
 ![Suspension](https://github.com/jcsargis00/MechaCar_Statistical_Analysis-/blob/main/images/suspension.PNG)